Amazon is massive.

 The highest-paying positions at Amazon tend to be in management and in senior engineering and software roles.
 A Solutions Architect, for example, could expect to earn anywhere from $98k to $184k per year.

 However, it is perhaps better to not focus simply on how much a particular position pays at Amazon.
-Rather than comparing Amazon work from home jobs with each other, it makes more sense to compare each position with similar roles at other companies.
+Rather than comparing the jobs with each other, it makes more sense to compare each position with similar roles at other companies.

 It is this comparison that leads to so many articles talking about Amazon Customer Service jobs.
 Customer Service Associates at Amazon make an estimated annual income of $23k – $43k, based on pay of between $10 and $19 per hour.
 A Customer Service Manager can expect to make roughly twice that amount.